 - The Toronto Immune and Digestive Health Institute is located in the Lawrence-Allen Centre at (700 Lawrence Avenue West).
-There is 3 hour parking and adjacent TTC/Subway access (Lawrence West Station). - Please enter through the East Tower entrance, which is accessible from the parking lot on the south side of the mall facing Lawrence Avenue.
-The East Tower entrance can be found between Booster Juice and the Foot Institute. - Once inside, take the elevators up to the 3rd floor Suite 360.
+There is free, unlimited parking and adjacent TTC/Subway access (Lawrence West Station). - Please enter through the East Tower entrance, which is accessible from the parking lot on the south side of the mall facing Lawrence Avenue.
+The East Tower entrance can be found between Booster Juice and the Foot Institute. - Once inside, take the elevators up to the 3rd floor Suite 360. - Unfortunately due to COVID restrictions, your escort cannot accompany you inside the clinic.
+Your escort can visit the retail shops at the Lawrence-Allen Centre, which provides immediate access to food, shopping and other amenities.
+Your escort will be informed when you are ready to be picked up.